- This course teaches cross-case analysis (Miles and Huberman, 1994) using NVivo

 - This course can be taken as a standalone unit or combined with another methodological seminar, any of the method courses or an NVivo course.

 Cross-case analysis is a method that involves the in-depth exploration of similarities and differences across cases with a view to supporting empirical generalisability and theoretical predictions.
 We start with a definition of cross-case analysis and the objectives it pursues, then review the most common proxy terms in the literature and the type of research questions suitable to this approach.
-In NVivo we conduct the first stage of cross-case analysis — within-case analysis — using a conceptually clustered matrix.
+In NVivo we conduct the first stage of cross-case analysis — within-case analysis — using the conceptually clustered matrix.
 We then review coding procedures, using empirical examples to illustrate the benefits of working with descriptive, interpretive and pattern codes when formulating generalisations within cases.
-In the second part of the course, for the cross-case analysis we use a case-ordered meta-matrix to search for similarities and associations across case outcomes.
+In the second part of the course, for the cross-case analysis, we use a case-ordered meta-matrix to search for similarities and associations across case outcomes.
 We then begin forming general explanations that we map on scatterplots.
 When empirically possible, cases are ordered by type, causal relationships between variables are explained and theoretical predictions are made using devices such as predictor-outcome matrices and causal models.
-We conclude with a critical appraisal of the methodological quality of published studies based on cross-case analysis and discuss best practices in reporting findings.
+We conclude with a critical appraisal of the methodological quality of studies that used cross-case analysis and the best data visualisations to present its findings.

 Although no previous knowledge of any of the four methods of qualitative data analysis is required, participants should have some familiarity with qualitative research.

 Half-day from 9:00 to 12:00 or full-day from 9:00 to 16:00.

 This course is taught online in Zoom as well as onsite on a request basis.

 Lectures, demos with NVivo and hands-on exercises.